 Deepen your skills and gain an understanding of current trends in capital markets and corporate finance to increase value and improve performance in your organization.

 As a leader in your organization, you make decisions that can have a significant impact on the financial health of your company.
 This program will help you assess the value of your strategic decisions by giving you a broader understanding of finance and the interaction between business strategy and financial strategy.

 The program is for executives in finance-related roles, or those who have strategic financial oversight of their unit or organization, and have at least a basic understanding of accounting and finance.
 This program is also an excellent fit for those who expect to have more financial responsibility in the future.

 Titles include: C-suite, president, general manager, managing director, VP, director, financial advisor, controller, treasurer, and general counsel.

-He holds a bachelor's degree in Economics with first class honors in Accounting and Finance from Macquarie University in Sydney and a master's degree and PhD in Applied Economics: Accounting and Finance from the University of Rochester.
-He has been a tenured full professor at Chicago Booth.
+Skinner holds a bachelor’s degree in Economics with first class honors in Accounting and Finance from Macquarie University in Sydney and a master’s degree and PhD in Applied Economics from the University of Rochester.

 Amir Sufi is the Bruce Lindsay Professor of Economics and Public Policy at the University of Chicago Booth School of Business.
 He is also a Research Associate at the National Bureau of Economic Research.
 He serves as an associate editor for the American Economic Review, the Journal of Finance, and the Quarterly Journal of Economics.
 Professor Sufi was awarded the 2017 Fischer Black Prize by the American Finance Association, given biennially to the top financial economics scholar under the age of 40.